 - Other miscellaneous expenses

-You may not meet the income and transaction thresholds that call for a 1099-K or a 1099-MISC.
-All Lyft drivers, however, will receive a 2019 Annual Summary document which will show you all earnings.
+You may not meet the income and transaction thresholds that call for a 1099-K or a 1099-NEC.
+All Lyft drivers, however, will receive a 2022 Annual Summary document which will show you all earnings.
 You can find your Annual Summary through the Tax Information page of your Driver Dashboard.

 The yearly summary will have information such as: